greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/awareness-campaign-manager_1_1.md

 ---
 title: Awareness Campaign Manager
 summary: The GitLab awareness campaign manager will help run the management of the brand awareness campaigns, working across the company as well as with our agency to provide deliverables in a timely manner and launch awareness campaigns in select markets.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/awareness-campaign-manager_1_1/
+description: ''
+linkTitle: Awareness Campaign Manager
+type: docs
 ---

 ## Awareness Campaign Manager